 Jump to section:

-Federal grant making organizations and many other sponsors require proposal submission and award management through their specific electronic research administration systems.
+Federal grant making organizations and many other sponsors require proposal submission and award management through specific electronic research administration systems.
 Many require that investigators register as individuals prior to submitting a proposal; others require institutional registration, or both institutional and investigator.
+Individual investigators and department staff should not register the University for any electronic system.
+Please contact Sponsored Projects & Contracting Services (SPCS) with questions.

-Authorizations for electronic system users are role-specific.
-It is important to determine what role an investigator will play in the grant application, award, and management process and request the appropriate authorization:
+Authorizations for electronic system users are role specific.
+It is important to determine what role an investigator will play in the grant application, award, and management process and request appropriate authorization:

 - Dean / Associate Dean for Research / Unit Director